Lane Kenworthy, The Good Society

 As noted earlier, the estimates of redistribution and income inequality in figures 6-8 leave out the top 1%.
 Would the picture change if the top 1% were included?
 Are top incomes taxed at a much higher rate, increasing the progressivity of the tax system?

 Figure 9 suggests that the answer probably is “no.” It shows average effective tax rates in the United States at various points along the pretax income distribution, including the top 1%.
 (An “effective tax rate” is calculated as taxes paid divided by pretax income.)
 These tax rates include all types of taxes at all levels of government.
-The top 1% pay about 33% of their pretax income in taxes — about the same as others in the top quintile.
+The top 1% pay about 34% of their pretax income in taxes.
 The overall tax system is progressive, though only mildly so.

 Figure 11 shows that the same is true for the top 0.01%.
 Even among these households with very high pretax incomes — about $35 million on average in 2005, according to the Congressional Budget Office — taxes do little to redistribute.